Things to Do in New Glarus, Wisconsin’s Little Switzerland

 Tour New Glarus Brewing.

 Most visit New Glarus for New Glarus beer.
-If that’s what you’re after, I have a complete guide to our own visit to the New Glarus Brewing Company, including my thoughts on Spotted Cow.
-Check that post out below:
+If that’s what you’re after, I have a complete guide to our visit to the New Glarus Brewing Company, including my thoughts on Spotted Cow.

 Go for a hike at New Glarus Woods State Park.

-A dog on a hike in New Glarus, WI
+A happy dog on a hike in New Glarus, Switzerland

 Visit the Swiss Historical Village.